-- Using your fingers make few dimples on the surface of the dough.
+- Drizzle the dough with a little olive oil and sprinkle with rosemary and flakes of sea salt.
+Using your fingertips make a few dimples on the surface of the dough.

-- Bake the focaccia bread for 12 to 13 minutes, until it is golden in color and has reached your desired crispness.
-If you want the focaccia to be thick and fluffy, bake in a 6" or 7 inch pan.
+- Bake the focaccia bread for 12 to 13 minutes on the middle rack, until it is golden in color and has reached your desired crispness.

 - You can use olive oil infused with garlic to give this focaccia bread recipe more flavor.